Mie resonances in optical trapping: Their role in kinematics and back-action: Conclusion

 For the particular examples of silica, diamond, and silicon nanospheres with diameters up to 500~{nm}, we studied the role of the satisfied Kerker condition in reducing the kinetic energy transferred to the trapped particles.
 Although we limited ourselves to particular materials, our conclusions may go beyond these particular cases and allow for an understanding of general tendencies for low-absorption materials with a wide range of refractive indices.

 For the linearly focused Gaussian beam, the reduction of the total energy transferred to a particle exceeds 40\% in comparison to the linear dipole, and exceeds 80\% when comparing energy acquired for the direction along the beam propagation.
 The discussed reduction is mitigated by the faster rise of scattering cross-section and, hence, the recoil heating rate growth that causes a faster oscillator decoherence rate, preventing continuous measurement improvement.
-Nevertheless, the merits of gained directivity are shown for an individual scattering event; the obtained reduction of the emerged momentum uncertainty points to the advance toward the realization of ``arbitrarily quick and arbitrarily accurate'' type of measurement (see Sec.~III.B in~\cite{Caves1980}), since the momentum of the oscillator is less perturbed by the measuring apparatus.
+Nevertheless, the benefit of enhanced directivity remains evident at the level of individual scattering events.
+The corresponding reduction of momentum uncertainty indicates a substantially weaker disturbance imparted by the probe per interaction.

 We have also considered the case of an incident radially polarized trapping beam.
 Due to the electric and magnetic dipole scattering modes suppression, the Kerker resonance was obtained for the quadrupole components, which required a significant increase of the nanosphere radii to fulfill this condition.
 For the studied radii range $R\in[1~{\rm nm},250~{\rm nm}]$, the local high directivity was observed only for the silicon nanosphere at 227~nm.